HoodedKupo/Directory_Scanner/README.md

 The binscan.c file is the main file that contains the logic of the program.\
 binscan.h is the header file that contains the function signatures for the binscan.c file.\
 makefile is a file used to compile the program, see "How To Use".\
-the README file contains usefull information about the software.
+the README file contains useful information about the software.
 ## Description
 the executable takes a directory as its first and only command line argument.\
-if no directory is passed then the ussage is displayed to the user.\
+if no directory is passed then the usage is displayed to the user.\
 if an invalid directory is passed then the user is alerted as such.\
 if a valid directory is passed then the program counts the number of each file:\
 elf, perl, shell, python, ruby, and other.\